himanshujayant-de/ShopSense-E-Commerce-Analytics-Platform/docs/PROJECT_SETUP.md

 # Project Setup

+## Prerequisites

+- An Azure account with an active Azure subscription
+- Access to an Azure tenant with the required permissions
+- Azure Databricks workspace
+- SQL Server Management Studio

 ## 1. Azure Resource Group

 A dedicated Azure Resource Group was created to organise and manage all ShopSense resources in one place.